osaisacson/kretsloppan/README.md

 - Install/open Transporter from the app store
 - Upload the .ipa in the Transporter
 - Go to https://appstoreconnect.apple.com/apps/1523861208/testflight/ios
+- Select your app and on the top left plus sign create a new version
+- Wait until testflight has finished uploading.
+Check the status under the tab 'Testflight' It could take about an hour and you wont be able to select the build for the version documentation until its done.
+- Fill out documentation upload details and choose the build.
+- Click publish

 ## Original setup